expressjs/expressjs.com/en/guide/routing.md

 <h2 id="express-router">express.Router</h2>

-The `express.Router` class can be used to create modular, mountable route handlers.
+Use the `express.Router` class to create modular, mountable route handlers.
 A `Router` instance is a complete middleware and routing system; for this reason, it is often referred to as a "mini-app".

 The following example creates a router as a module, loads a middleware function in it, defines some routes, and mounts the router module on a path in the main app.